hiddentao/geth-private/README.md

 instance.
 By default [web3](https://github.com/ethereum/web3.js) RPC is also enabled.

-Once it's running launch the Ethereum/Mist wallet as normal - it should be able to connect to your geth instance.
+Once it's running launch the Ethereum/Mist wallet with the `--rpc http://localhost:8545` CLI option - it should be able to connect to your geth instance.